-This is actually a more rare quality that people think a leader has.
-A strong image of a powerful leadership always seems to be him or her motivating people.
+This is actually a rare quality that people think a leader has.
+A strong image of powerful leadership always seems to be him or motivating people.

 However, it doesn’t always so common.
-Most of the leaders use different kinds of motivation or use none at all to get things done.
+Most leaders use different kinds of motivation or use none at all to get things done.

 But Larry was one of the biggest motivators.
 He imparted the same ideology in which he truly believes.

 He speaks of his employees on Mondays about not making money the motivator for their work.